OpenNebula/docs/source/deployment/sunstone_setup/suns_views.rst

 System Labels
 --------------------------------------------------------------------------------
-These labels are defined in ``/etc/one/sunstone-views.yaml``, you can separate them per groups of users or intruduce them into default section.
+These labels are defined in ``/etc/one/sunstone-views.yaml``, you can separate them per groups of users or introduce them into default section.

 .. code-block:: yaml